 A workplace free of violence against women and girls would extend its anti-discriminatory and gender equality principles beyond its own operations and require discontinuing partnership or service with any organizations or individuals that engage in activities that oppress, abuse or discriminate against women or girls.
 Ultimately, such foundational systems would ensure that workplaces have the formal and legal incentives and disincentives necessary for violence-free workspaces.

 However, without the appropriate mindsets to transform policies into reality, such internal systems are practically useless.
 Therefore, workplaces must invest in measures to promote staff attitudes, behaviours, and practices that are intolerant of violence against women and which promote gender equity.
-For instance, having an anti-sexual harassment and violence policy is not a solution in and of itself.
+For instance, having an anti-sexual harassment and an anti-workplace-violence policy is not a solution in and of itself.
 All staff, including management, must also be trained in preventing and responding to sexual harassment and violence in the workplace.
 Relatedly, staff orientation would include training on how to abide by the work policies and systems, with routine reorientation for all staff.
-The workplace would also provide regular workshops and seminars related to professional and personal development—including topics ranging from how to challenge gendered language norms to active listening and managing diverse project teams.
-Similarly, events like International Women’s Day (March 8th) and International Day of the Girl Child (October 11) would be celebrated in such a workplace with key speakers, discussions and activities to promote awareness on the value and benefit of women’s empowerment and gender equity.
+The workplace would also provide regular workshops and seminars related to professional and personal development”including topics ranging from how to challenge gendered language norms to active listening and managing diverse project teams.
+Similarly, events like International Women’s Day (8 March) and International Day of the Girl Child (11 October) would be celebrated in such a workplace with key speakers, discussions, and activities to promote awareness on the value and benefit of women’s empowerment and gender equity.
 Other team building events, like staff retreats and happy hours, would encourage unity, comradery, and respect among staff.